Located at the heart of EU decision making in Brussels at the premises of the Conference of Peropheral Maritime Regions (CPMR).

 Providing timely intelligence and information on key strategic policy issues for example on the EU budget, the future of cohesion policy, the future of R&D programmes or on maritime policy.

-Cornwall and the Isles of Scilly is one of two Convergence regions in the UK.
-Formerly an Objective One region from 2000-2006 and likely to be a Less Developed region from 2014-2020, close engagement with the European institutions is a key part of forming and implementing EU policies and funding locally.
-As the unitary authority for the only Convergence region in England, Cornwall Council relies on effective representation in Brussels to ensure that the opportunities presented by European funding programmes are used to the maximum benefit of the region.
-Identified partners in this framework agreement Combined Universities in Cornwall and the Cornwall and Isles of Scilly Local Enterprise Partnership are key stakeholders in European funding programmes and have a requirement to influence EU policy and direction whilst remaining informed of developments.
+In the 2014-2020 EU funding programming period, Cornwall and the Isles of Scilly qualified as a Less Developed Region (LDR) which provides vital investment in jobs, local businesses, infrastructure, training and research within Cornwall.
+As a local authority for the only LDR in England, Cornwall Council relies on effective representation in Brussels to ensure that the opportunities presented by European funding programmes are used to the maximum benefit of the region.
+Identified partners in this framework agreement, Combined Universities in Cornwall and the Cornwall and Isles of Scilly Local Enterprise Partnership, are key stakeholders in European funding programmes and have a requirement to influence EU policy and direction whilst remaining informed of developments.

-Katie Cavell is the Cornwall Brussels Officer representing the interests of the partnership in Europe.
-Katie has several years professional experience and increasing responsibility in EU policy development and advising, advocacy, management in an international environment, administration and research.
+Katie Cavell is the Cornwall Brussels Representative representing the interests of the partnership in Europe.
+Katie has ten years professional experience with increasing responsibility in EU policy development and advising, advocacy, management in an international environment, administration, and research.
 She has a Masters Degree in European Studies and was previously head of the Brussels office for the Welsh Local Government Association.